CDC 'Point in Time' position

 Prerequisites

 Before proceeding with the CDC Point in Time Position setup, ensure you have established a functioning CDC connection for your specific database.
-If you have not done so, refer to the following documentation for CDC setup instructions:
+If you have not done so, refer to the following topics for CDC setup instructions:

 Glossary